samuel-wahinya/samuel-wahinya/README.md

 # Samuel Wahinya

-I'm a SQL Data Analyst, Tableau Viz Specialist, and a Notion Productivity Enthusiast.
+I'm a SQL Data Analyst, Tableau dashboard developer, and a Notion Productivity Enthusiast.
 I specialize in transforming raw data into actionable insights, building engaging visualizations, and creating systems that enhance efficiency and productivity.

 ## 🚀 What I Do
 - 📊 **Data & Analytics:** SQL expert, building dashboards in Tableau, and making data-driven decisions.